Ko Tararua te maunga

 As an overview, the various bodies involved in running the school and kindergarten are:

-- A recognition of the child as a being of ‘hands, heart, and head’, that is, a being of will, feeling, and intellect.
+- We see children as beings of ‘hands, heart, and head’, that is, beings of will, feeling, and intellect.

-- A view of the child as also a moral, social, and spiritual being.
+- We view children as moral, social, and spiritual beings.

-- An aspiration to educate and develop in a healthy manner each of these aspects of the child: physical, emotional, artistic, intellectual, moral, social and spiritual.
+- Our aspiration to educate and develop in a healthy manner each of these aspects of the child: physical, emotional, artistic, intellectual, moral, social and spiritual.

-- An understanding of the teacher as an educator, responsible for and committed to the healthy development of the whole child.
+- Our understanding of the teacher as an educator, responsible for and committed to the healthy development of the whole child.

-- An appreciation of the stages of child development and, hence, a pedagogy that brings content and skills to children at the appropriate times.
+- Our appreciation of the stages of child development and, hence, a pedagogy that brings content and skills to children at the appropriate times.

-- A curriculum that presents the whole wonderful panorama of human history, literature, science, technology, mathematics, art and music to the child and adolescent in an accessible, imaginative , and inspiring way.
+- Our rich curriculum that presents the whole wonderful panorama of human history, literature, science, technology, mathematics, art and music to the child and adolescent in an accessible, imaginative , and inspiring way.

-- A belief in the importance of the arts and handcrafts in the development of the child and young adult and the integration of those arts into the curriculum.
+- Our belief in the importance of the arts and handcrafts in the development of the child and young adult and the integration of those arts into the curriculum.

-- A realization that the right education of the child requires a close, mutually respectful working together of parents, teachers, staff and others in the community.
+- The knowledge that the right education of the child requires a close, mutually respectful working together of parents, teachers, staff and others in the community.

-- A knowledge of those aspects of anthroposophy that underlie Waldorf education, and commitment to deepen understanding, through study and professional development; and an openness to the other practical movements that have grown out of anthroposophy, such as biodynamic agriculture and anthroposophically extended medicine.
+- Our work guided by those aspects of anthroposophy that underlie Waldorf education, and our commitment to deepen and renew our understanding, through study and professional development; and an openness to the other practical movements that have grown out of anthroposophy, such as biodynamic agriculture and anthroposophically extended medicine.